CH Precision L1 Preamplifier

 Set up under identical circumstances (same power cable, same interlink, same support type) with music sourced from an Aurender S10 feeding a Zanden 5000 Signature DAC and using the Soulution 711 power amp with Magico Q5 speakers, it was immediately evident that the L1 is a full-blooded CH Precision component.
-Just as with the CH A1.5 power amp in comparison to Niels’ Soulution 711, the L1 excels in transparency and accuracy and by resolving subtle sonic clues more instantly and more clearly.
+Just as I heard it with the CH A1.5 power amp in comparison to Niels’ Soulution 711, the L1 absolutely excels in transparency and accuracy and by resolving subtle sonic clues more instantly and more clearly.

 No preamp that I used so far has been truly inaudible.
 All of them possessed a certain house sound, a certain character.
 But not so the CH Precision L1.
 It is easily the most transparent preamplifier that I have heard.
 It is extremely revealing but it does not obstruct warmth, smoothness, or richness.
 If it is in the recording, it will be relayed.

 More impressively, that the L1 manages to be this extremely transparent, precise, articulate and refined while offering absolutely unmatched flexibility makes it a reference preamp to recon with.
 And that it captures this performance and flexibility in such a beautiful design really puts the cherry on top.